 We offer students the opportunity to learn a global language beginning in middle school.
 At Richfield Middle School, a student can even earn high school credit while still in eighth grade.
 At Richfield High School, three global languages are offered, with all three (French, German and Spanish) offering college credit at the highest levels.
 Most colleges and universities require at least two years of high school global language credit.
 Our students are well prepared to meet this prerequisite by the time they graduate from Richfield High School.

 We also offer the opportunity for students to earn the Seal of Biliteracy from the State of Minnesota.
 The Seal of Biliteracy is a celebration of students’ multilingualism.
 It provides recognition of language assets through notation on a student’s transcript as well as college credit at Minnesota State Colleges and Universities (MNSCU).

 We are committed to the priceless values of bilingualism and biliteracy.

 As part of our mission to provide the best possible education for our students, we require physical education and health education throughout our students’ educational careers.

-Physical education provides an opportunity for students to continue building both their gross and fine motor skills, enhance their hand-eye coordination and their reflexes, and improve their cardiovascular and muscular systems while reducing stress.
+Physical education provides an opportunity for students to continue building both their gross and fine motor skills, to enhance their hand-eye coordination and their reflexes, and to improve their cardiovascular and muscular systems while reducing stress.
 Further, physical education provides the opportunity to learn and improve team-building skills and self-confidence.

 Health education helps students build their knowledge about physical, mental, social and emotional health.
 Our students learn about healthy habits and how to maintain them, as well as how to prevent chronic diseases through a healthy lifestyle.
 Our health education curriculum also includes a unit on sexual health.
-All families will receive information on this unit a few weeks before it starts, which includes information on the specific topics covered and the opportunity to opt their child(ren) out.
+All families will receive information on this unit a few weeks before it starts.
+This includes information on the specific topics covered and the opportunity to opt their child(ren) out.